 How to Block the Mac App Store

-To block the Mac App Store and prevent distractions, follow these steps:
+To block the Mac App Store follow these steps:

 - Open 1Focus.